Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Secret Management

-- Store client secret securely
+- Store the client secret securely

 - Rotate secrets before they expire